jrcumm02/JC_PROJECT1/README.md

 still trying to figure out adjusting the images

 the bit of javascript ive used allows the nav menu to be clickable from the menu button that appears on smaller screens.
-3-28-2019 added JS to change color of <p> block for facebook link on hover. there are also other blocks that change on hover making in fun to mouse around the page.
+3-28-2019 added JS to change color of paragraph block for facebook link on hover. there are also other blocks that change on hover making in fun to mouse around the page.

 all else is a use of bootstrap, im still trying to fugure out javascript (and everything else for that amtter.)